jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 ```
 ### signUpUser

-This metod is used for signing up the user, it returns an error string,
+This method is used for signing up the user, it returns an error string,
 if empty the signup was successful if not the error messages are displayed there.

 Parameters:
 - $username: string, username of the user
 - $email: string email of the user
 - $ password: string password of the user
-- $password2: string this should be same os the first password
+- $password2: string this should be the same as the first password

 The method returns $error string
 ```php